mjmassicotte/Latin-101/translation2.md

   Huic is a pronoun in the singular dative case.
 It agrees with the word feminae/"woman".

-Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence.
+Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence. transitive active
+  omnes: adjective
+  dei: nominative plural
+  dona: plural accusative (direct object)
+  ei: dative (indirect object)
+  miserunt: third person, plural, perfect, active, indicative

-Parse data est and indicate what conjugation the verb belongs to.
+Parse data est and indicate what conjugation the verb belongs to. dō, dāre, dedī, datus - to give comes from the fourth principle part meaning it is perfect passive woth a singular feminine ending and the singular to be verb.
+  It belongs to the first conjugation.

-What type of grammatical construction is ab Iove?
+What type of grammatical construction is ab Iove? ab is a preposition that pairs with an ablative to describe the means or instument.
+Iove is the ablative case of Jupiter.

 What tense is erat and what are the principle parts of the verb it comes from?
+  Imperfect
+  sum, es, est, --

 Olim Prometheus, Iapetī fīlius prīmus, hominēs ex lutō fingēbat.
   Long ago, Prometheus, the first son of Iapeti, fashioned people out of mud.